romeritto/hranol/README.md

 ```
 $ hranol -m "examples/monitor/mask.bmp" -s 1.1 examples/monitor
 ```
 It seems perfectly fine.
-However, since `mask.png` is located in `monitor` folder it would also get filtered.
-This is unwanted and `mask.png` can either be moved away from the `monitor` directory or we can use `-f[regex]` option to specify a regex that all processed filenames have to match:
+However, since `mask.bmp` is located in `monitor` folder it would also get filtered.
+This is unwanted and `mask.bmp` can either be moved away from the `monitor` directory or we can use `-f[regex]` option to specify a regex that all processed filenames have to match:
 ```
 $ hranol -m "examples/monitor/mask.bmp" -s 1.1 -f "(?!^mask.bmp$).*" examples/monitor
 ```